AM311/Cybersecurity_Report/home.md

 	The script, basically, starts a generic payload handler and makes it listen on the default port of the current machine for incoming connections from a `windows/meterpreter/reverse_tcp` payload, which is the one that we have injected.

  8. **"Convince" a Domain Administrator to run the executable:**
-	In order to make this whole system effectively work, we need to "convince" a domain administrator to run the executable: doing so, we will be able to communicate to a process (the reverse shell client) running with high-privileges (remember: all domain administrators are also local administrators), so we will be able to **steal the credentials** of the logged account.
+	In order to make this whole system effectively work, we need to "convince" a `DomainAdmins` to run the executable: doing so, we will be able to communicate to a process (the reverse shell client) running with high-privileges (remember: all domain administrators are also local administrators), so we will be able to **steal the credentials** of the logged account.

 	 To identify the target account, we run a LDAP query for listing all the domain accounts: